-Risk Mitigating actions Network performance & security Kisk Cyber breach threat: Unauthorised access to our key networks and systems.
-Stringent polices and procedures are in place to provide controls around network security, proactive threat intelligence gathering, asset management, data backups and incident response.
-A dedicated and qualified team is in place that continually reviews and monitors our cyber security position and reporting capabilities.
-WPD limits direct connection of WPD's corporate network to the internet, direct cloud based services and personal devices.
-All data considered to be 'in transit' is secured using a variety of methods and techniques including Hypertext Transfer Protocol Secure ("HTTPS"), Secure File Transfer Protocol ("SFTP") and Lightweight Directory Access Protocol ("LDAP").
-Regular security drills are performed involving the Information Resources department and business teams.
-All servers are backed up for both operational and disaster recovery purposes and the data is secured off-site.
+Cyber breach threat:

+Unauthorised access to our key networks and systems.

+- Stringent polices and procedures are in place to provide controls around network security, proactive threat intelligence gathering, management, data backups and incident response. - A dedicated and qualified team is in place that continually reviews and monitors our cyber security position and reporting capabilities. - WPD limits direct connection of WPD's corporate network to the internet, direct cloud based services and personal devices. - All data considered to be 'in transit' is secured using a variety of methods and techniques including Hypertext Transfer Protocol Secure ("HTTPS"), Secure File Transfer Protocol ("SFTP") and Lightweight Directory Access Protocol ("LDAP"). - Regular security drills are performed involving the Information Resources department and business teams. - All servers are backed up for both operational and disaster recovery purposes and the data is secured off-site.
 This facilitates full recovery of each system once the appropriate replacement hardware or hosting capacity has been sourced.
-Disaster recovery testing is performed on a regular basis.
-Extra measures have been put in place due to the heighten risk from Coronavirus ("Covid-19") relating to a high number of employees working from home.
+Disaster recovery testing is performed on a regular basis. - Extra measures have been put in place due to the heightened risk from Coronavirus ("Covid-19") relating to a high number of employees working from home.
 Users have been advised of security measures to follow when using WPD assets from home, along with guidance to ensure the safe use of video conference facilities.
-Extra monitoring controls have been implemented around the Company's externally facing systems and Company's VPN/RDP connections.
-We have also conducted additional penetration tests/vulnerability scans to ensure our external connections remain secure and reviewed our incident response procedures relating to our internet infrastructure.
-WPD Group took part in a national level cyber security exercise organised by the Government, which raised awareness about the threat of cyber security attacks and gave us an opportunity to enhance our "continued improvement" cyber secu Financial stability Interest rate risk: WPD South West has had both short-term and long- term external debt during the year, at floating and fixed rates of interest, which exposes it to interest rate risk.
-WPD South West's interest rate risk management policy includes trying to achieve the lowest possible cost of debt financing, while managing volatility of interest rates, applying a prudent mix of fixed and floating debt, either directly or through the use of derivative financial instruments affecting a shift in interest rate exposures between fixed and floating, and also matching debt service requirements to projected cash flows.
-An element of the long-term debt is index linked which creates a natural hedge against the Company's regulated income, which is also index linked.
-WPD South West also uses forward-starting interest rate swaps to minimise exposure to cash flow interest rate risk for future forecasted issuances of debt.
+Extra monitoring controls have been implemented around the Company's externally facing systems and VPN/RDP connections.
+We have also conducted additional penetration tests/vulnerability scans to ensure our external connections remain secure and reviewed our incident response procedures relating to our internet infrastructure. - The WPD Group took part in a national level cyber security exercise organised by the Government, which raised awareness about the threat of cyber security attacks and gave us an opportunity to enhance our "continued improvement" cyber security programme.